renovatebot/renovate/website/docs/config-presets.md

 - Create a new repository on GitLab.
 Normally you'd call it renovate-config but it can be named anything
 - Add a renovate.json to this new repo containing the preset config.
 No other files are necessary.
 - In other repos, reference it in an extends array like "gitlab>owner/name", e.g. "gitlab>rarkins/renovate-config"

+Note: Unlike npmjs-hosted presets, GitLab-hosted ones can contain only one config.

 ## Presets and Private Modules